 Surveillance camera footage as evidence in a prosecution

-It can sometimes be difficult to successfully prosecute fly tippers, even with video evidence.
-It costs UK councils around £17 million to enforce fly tipping laws, according to BBC News.
+It can sometimes be difficult to successfully prosecute fly-tippers, even with video evidence.
+It costs UK councils around £17 million to enforce fly-tipping laws, according to BBC News.
 Unless local authorities have great quality, convincing evidence, they may not be able to secure a successful prosecution or even attempt to do so.
-This isn’t to say that fly tippers aren’t successfully prosecuted however, or that residents’ video evidence isn’t regularly used.
-It’s just important to be realistic in your expectations, so you’re not disappointed if this is the sole reason you bought your camera.
+However, this isn’t to say that fly-tippers aren’t successfully prosecuted or that residents’ video evidence isn’t regularly used.
+It’s just important to be realistic in your expectations so you’re not disappointed if this is the sole reason you bought your camera.

-While some professional fly tippers won’t be put off by the obvious presence of a CCTV camera, many will run scared if they know they’re being filmed.
+While some professional fly-tippers won’t be put off by the obvious presence of a CCTV camera, many will run scared if they know they’re being filmed.
 This is one of the most powerful benefits a surveillance camera of any kind can offer.
 If using cameras as a deterrent is your main objective, consider carefully how you place them.
-Up high but visible is a good position to go for, and signage informing people that recording is taking place can be helpful.
+Up high but visible is a good position to go for; signage informing people that recording is taking place can be helpful.
 However, there can be risks.
-For example, a fly tipper could damage your camera in the hope of destroying the footage (which is why placing it out of reach is such a smart move).
+For example, a fly-tipper could damage your camera in the hope of destroying the footage (which is why placing it out of reach is such a smart move).
 You may also want to think about whether a dummy camera could do the same job.

 When positioning your camera, be very careful that it doesn’t point at any of your neighbour’s properties.
-They will understandably be upset if they feel you are spying on them, even unintentionally.
+They will understandably be upset if they feel you are unintentionally spying on them.
 Just as importantly, it’s against the law to use surveillance cameras in a way that breaches someone else’s privacy.

-It takes time to monitor the footage, manage its storage and also to maintain your equipment in all weathers.
+It takes time to monitor the footage, manage its storage, and maintain your equipment in all weather.
 You need to make sure you have enough time to commit to this before installing a camera.